Lease to Own Business: Everything You Need to Know

 - As part of your lease to own agreement, you may wish to include consulting services to aid in the transition.

 - Since these agreements can get complicated, it's best to hire an attorney to look over all documents before signing.

 If you need more information or help with a lease to own business, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.